Corporate Bigamy: Family Competes with Work

 The book was mainly about male corporation executives, since over 90 percent of executives are men.
-But the same principles would apply to the rapidly growing number of married women who have children, and are becoming mid-range or top executives.
+But the same principles would apply to the rapidly growing number of married women who have children and are becoming mid-range or top executives.
 In a similar way, their husbands and children will have to compete for their time and attention, which are often diverted to occupational interests and concerns.

-Former Pres.
-Jimmy Carter was one executive who was able to maintain a balance between occupation on one hand and marriage and family on the other.
+Former president Jimmy Carter was one executive who was able to maintain a balance between occupation on one hand and marriage and family on the other.
 Saul Pett, an Associated Press writer, once wrote this profile of President Carter:

 A man of diverse parts which ordinarily don’t connect in most human beings, a man who likes poetry and music and uses words like ‘maximize’ and ‘support capability’ and wrestles with his daughter on the floor after dinner.

-“Or spends hours helping her build a lean-to at Camp David.
-Or holds her on Air Force One and when she asks, ‘Where does the moon come from?
-Gives her a patient, detailed lecture on the solar system.
+Or spends hours helping her build a lean-to at Camp David.
+Or holds her on Air Force One, and when she asks, “Where does the moon come from?” gives her a patient, detailed lecture on the solar system.
 Or takes her to a movie when momma is out of town.
-An urban man who told Playboy what he did, and with Amy watches his wife disappear in the sky on the way to South America, watches until the last moment and turns and says ‘I miss her already.’
+An urban man who told Playboy what he did, and with Amy watches his wife disappear in the sky on the way to South America, watches until the last moment and turns and says, “I miss her already.”
 And no one who heard him doubted him.

-“A Baptist who advised his sinning aide to ‘marry the girl,’ a family man who invites an assistant with marital troubles to come to the White House with his wife and kids and see how the Carters get along.
-A father who could not prevent some marital trouble in his own son.”
+A Baptist who advised his sinning aide to “marry the girl,” a family man who invites an assistant with marital troubles to come to the White House with his wife and kids and see how the Carters get along.
+A father who could not prevent some marital trouble in his own son.